 4. Onions and Other Allium Bulbs

-Flavorful bulbs, such as red, yellow and white onions, have long been known for their natural anti-inflammatory qualities.
+Flavorful bulbs, such as red, yellow and white onions, have long been known for their natural tendency to qualm redness and swelling.
 Onions, and related bulbs, such as garlic, shallots, scallions, and leeks, are also highly regarded for their ability to naturally enhance immune function.

 5. Yams and Sweet Potatoes